Frequently Asked Questions: 2015 Recreational Gulf Red Snapper Season and Sector Separation

 As a requirement of the federal permit, federally-permitted for-hire vessels must follow federal rules even when fishing in state waters.
 Therefore, federally-permitted for-hire vessels can fish for red snapper in state waters only if both state and federal waters are open during that time.
 If federal waters are closed, federally-permitted for-hire vessels cannot fish in open state waters.

 Will the 70-day state season for Gulf red snapper further affect the 2015 recreational red snapper seasons in federal waters?

-No. The seven to 11-day federal recreational red snapper season estimate for private anglers and the 40-46 day estimate for federally-permitted for-hire vessels by NOAA Fisheries already takes into account Florida’s 70-day recreational season in Gulf state waters.
+No. The 10-day federal recreational red snapper season for private anglers and the 44-day season for federally-permitted for-hire vessels already takes into account Florida’s 70-day recreational season in Gulf state waters.